fastapi/fastapi/docs/en/docs/advanced/settings.md

 ### Run the server

-Then you would run the server passing the configurations as environment variables, for example you could set an `ADMIN_EMAIL` and `APP_NAME` with:
+Next, you would run the server passing the configurations as environment variables, for example you could set an `ADMIN_EMAIL` and `APP_NAME` with:

 <div class="termy">